JanotLeLapin/ent-wrapper/README.md

 A wrapper for the ent api written in TypeScript

 ## Warning
-For now this library only works with the region iledefrance.
-If you want your region to be supported, feel free to open an issue.
+For now, this library has only been tested with the region ildedefrance.
+If your region does not work, feel free to open an issue.

 ## Example usage
 ```ts